Tenant Release Pipelines

 In case you want to avoid the execution of a managed pipeline, remove the

-In the Development workspace, apply the
+In the Development tenant namespace, apply the

 -